BREWER HIGH SCHOOL’S EXTRACURRICULAR ATHLETIC CODE

 Any student who is a member of an athletic team will be subjected to disciplinary action if, during his/her sports season, he/she is involved in any of the following:

-Self admission, proof of possession or use of through a criminal summons, or buying, selling, or distributing any intoxicating beverages, illegal drugs, or look-alike drugs, or tobacco products (including chewing or smokeless tobacco and any type of "E-cigarette).
+Self-admission, proof of possession or use of, or buying, selling, or distributing any intoxicating beverages, illegal drugs, or look-alike drugs, or tobacco products (including chewing or smokeless tobaccor and any type of "E-cigarette).
 This may include, but not be limited to, knowingly and willfully being in situations where underage participants are consuming, transporting or otherwise engaging in illegal activities or distributing illegal substances.

 If the violation occurs other than stated previously, the participant will be subjected to the following procedures:

 a.
 Verification and documentation of offense by administrator